 - Proof of Representative’s Identity and Capacity: If you’re applying through a representative, submit a copy of their ID card or passport and a copy of the power of attorney or official document accrediting representation.
-Originals must be shown at the time of application.
+Show all originals the time of application.
 Foreign documents must be legalized or apostilled and accompanied by an official translation into Spanish, if applicable.

 - Payment of Visa Fee: Pay the visa fee at the time of application.
-The fee must be paid in the local currency and is subject to regular changes due to currency fluctuations.
+Pay the fee in the local currency.
+This is subject to regular changes due to currency fluctuations.
 Refer to the Consular fees list for the current fee.

 - Health Insurance: Provide the original and a copy of the certificate accrediting public or private health insurance contracted with an authorized insurance entity in Spain.
 The insurance policy must cover all the risks insured by Spain’s public health system.

 To apply for the Spain Digital Nomad Visa in the UK, you need to meet specific requirements and provide supporting documents:

 - Certification of Work for a Foreign Company: